-As part of our audit, we have gained insights into the Company and its business environment and assessed the design and implementation of the Company's risk management in relation to fraud and non-compliance.
-Our procedures included, among other things, assessing the Company's code of ethics and its whistleblowing policy.
-Furthermore, we performed relevant inquiries with management.
-As part of our audit procedures, we:
+As part of our audit, we have gained insights into the Company and its business environment and assessed the design and implementation of the Company's risk management in relation to fraud and

-- assessed other positions held by management board members and paid special attention to procedures and compliance in view of possible conflicts of interest. - evaluated correspondence with regulator AFM as well as legal confirmation letters, if any.
+- 1. assessed other positions held by management board members and paid special attention to procedures and compliance in view of possible conflicts of interest. - 2. evaluated correspondence with regulator AFM as well as legal confirmation letters, if any; - 3. inspected certain general ledger accounts for purchases that may be an indication of possible fraud and non-compliance.